 Stopping Indoor Leaks

 The quickest way to stop a leak is to turn off your home’s water.
-Of course it’s not a permanent fix, but turning off the water in the moment can give you time to repair the specific problem.
+Of course, it’s not a permanent fix, but turning off the water at the moment can give you time to repair the specific problem.